Guseyn/guseyn.com/static/md/posts/why-i-dont-use-promises-and-async-await.md

 }
 ```

-It's a case when we invoke several async calls, which don't use each other results.
-But it's kinda easy to make such mistakes which broke the whole idea of asynchronous programming.
+It's a case when we invoke several async calls, which don't use each other's results.
+But it's kinda easy to make such mistakes whiches broke the whole idea of asynchronous programming.

 Of course, you can use Promise.all() to prevent such things, but we back to using Promises, does it mean that idea and design of async/await is not efficient enough to completely avoiding Promises in our code?
-It seems that it's not..
 And we still have the problem with error handling.
 Of course, we can do via standard `try/catch` mechanism in JavaScript, but I don't think that such constructions make our code easier to read and maintain.

 Another big problem which I can see is noisy words: `Promise`, `async`, `await`, `.then`, `.catch`, `.all` and other things.
 Are they related to the business logic?
-Is procedural approach is the best solution for solving mentioned problems?
+Is procedural approach the best solution for solving mentioned problems?
 I don't think so.

 Before presenting my solution, I want to show the difference between procedural and declarative programming on this simple example.